-Deforestation — the act of clearing forest for animal agriculture, logging, mining, infrastructure or urban development — has caused the Amazon rainforest to now emit more carbon dioxide than it absorbs.
-Deforestation has destroyed thousands of species of wildlife and plants, put the lives of local communities at risk and wiped out one of nature’s most important tools in storing carbon and staving off the climate crisis.
+The act of clearing forest for animal agriculture, logging, mining, infrastructure or urban development has caused the Amazon rainforest to emit more carbon dioxide than it absorbs.
+Deforestation in the Amazon has eliminated thousands of species of wildlife and plants, put the lives of local communities at risk and crippled one of nature’s most important tools in storing carbon and staving off the climate crisis.

 What Is the Amazon Rainforest?

 The Amazon is the world’s single largest rainforest.
-The vibrant and extensive ecosystem is home to millions of species of flora and fauna, as well as a large human population.
-It is one of the most biodiverse ecosystems on the planet.
+This vibrant and extensive ecosystem is home to millions of species of flora and fauna, as well as a large human population.
+Quite simply — it’s one of the most biodiverse ecosystems on the planet.

 Which Countries Does the Amazon Rainforest Span?

-The Amazon rainforest spans parts of Venezuela, Guyana, Suriname, Brazil, Bolivia, Peru, Ecuador and Colombia.
-Brazil contains the largest portion — just over 1.5 million square miles of the Amazon — where the majority of deforestation took place in 2021.
+The rainforest spans parts of Venezuela, Guyana, Suriname, Brazil, Bolivia, Peru, Ecuador and Colombia.
+Brazil contains the largest portion of this natural resource — just over 1.5 million square miles of the Amazon — where the majority of deforestation took place in 2021.

 How Big Is the Amazon Rainforest?